That's wonderful, and I would always say it's worth every minute of your time and every penny of your money.

 Ask about options at your local feed store, which will probably be the least expensive way to buy.
 Otherwise, it's easily sourced online.

 Instead, use an automatic feeder like this one, and allow them free access during the day.

-Hens able to free range can find greens like clover, nutritious weeds, plenty of insects and perhaps the occasional windfall fruit to eat.
-Any green, leafy greens, healthy veg or fruit are a great addition to a hen's diet and can actually alter the nutritional value of her eggs.
+Hens able to free range can find greens like clover, nutritious weeds, flowers and plants, plenty of insects and perhaps the occasional windfall fruit to eat.
+Any leafy greens, healthy veg or fruit are a great addition to a hen's diet and can actually alter the nutritional value of her eggs.